MoiraCorp/Company-Default-Prediction-DLMM-Internal-Rating-Model-in-R/steps/step10/naencode/README.md

 The graphic representation of the PCA results in the 1-2 factor plane is presented in: Outlier-Treatment_Page 165_PCA.pdf
 <img src="./assets/Outlier-Treatment_Page 165_PCA.JPG" alt="drawing" width="100%"/>

+<emNOTE :</em> This diagram confirms the grouping results outlined above using the Pearson correlation method